Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

 ## Sentiment

+_What is the sentiment within external communication channels regarding our own press releases and within our internal communication channels?_

 Provide one of the following:
   - Sentiment analysis of the past 30 days of project mailing list communication